 What you will learn

-You will learn how to use Mathematics to analyze and solve problems arising in other subject areas such as computer science, engineering, business, science and industry.
-You will learn how to develop and use Mathematical models which are widely used to help solve real world problems in areas such as population dynamics, biological modelling and financial mathematics.
+You will learn how to use mathematics to analyze and solve problems arising in other subject areas such as computer science, engineering, business, science and industry.
+In addition, you will develop and use mathematical models, which are widely used to help solve real world problems in areas such as population dynamics, biological modelling and financial mathematics.

 A first-year schedule sample